davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

    - Second way: Let's say you wanted to use only a _single_  statement to print out multiple lines.
 How would you insert a "line break" in your string?
 In Java, a line-break character is denoted with the sequence `\n`.
 Insert a few of those in your string to see what happens in the output.
    - Compile and test it out.

-7. Next, create a new method called `printBio()` that prints a short bio about yourself.
+7. Next, write a new method called `printBio()` that prints a short bio about yourself.
 3-4 sentences ought to do.
 I want each sentence on its own line in the output.
 For instance, mine might print:

     ```
     I am a professor of computer science at University of Puget Sound.